jonsherrard/jott/readme.md

 	$ jott build

-The jott build command will compile your posts, index and stylus, along with the settings in jott.json.
-An index.html file will be in the project root, and all the posts will be in the 'posts' folder.
+The 'jott build' command will compile your posts, index and stylus, along with the settings in jott.json.
+An index.html file will appear in the project root, and all the posts will be in the 'posts' folder.

 ### Google Analytics